aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 Before starting any PR, be mindful of which branch you want to base off of (main vs release-specific branch).

 You will make a different branch for each PR or change that you are making.

+In general, smaller pull requests or changes are easier to work with in our team review context and will flow more smoothly through the review process.

 Here is a basic workflow if you are trying to make a PR off of the _main_ branch: